dankwen/JavaScript_TodoList/README.md

   Title
   Description
-  Category (e.g. shopping, home improvement, work, etc) Submit
+  Category (e.g. shopping, home improvement, work, etc)

-Upon submission, the application should create and display a task object.
+  Submit: Upon submission, the application should create and display a task object.

 Render tasks in a user friendly format.